Quantum Phase diagrams and transitions for Chern topological insulators: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful for the funding support from the College of Science at Purdue University.
 R.K would like to acknowledge funding from the Simons foundation.
-We would also like to thank Shawn Cui and Sabre Kais for helpful discussions.
+We would also like to thank Shawn Cui and Sabre Kais for motivating and very helpful initial discussions as well as Garth Simpson for inquiring about the possibility of direct phase transitions which are now realized via rose-curves.